SummerEkko/SummerEkko/README.md

 ### Hi there 👋

+- 👨‍💻 I'm Kai, a full-stack developer
-- 🏢 I’m currently working on [Lenwell Digital](https://lenwellinternational.com/), leading two teams to develop an e-commerce platform and management system
+- 🏢 I’m currently working on [Lenwell Digital](https://lenwellinternational.com/), leading two teams to develop an e-commerce platform and a management system
 - 💼 I’m currently open to work opportunities
 - 📫 How to reach me: summr3ch0@gmail.com
 - 😄 Pronouns: He/Him